ae9is/subtitle-anything/docs/src/usage.md

 ### Task

-- Transcribe: Live caption the audio in the original language
+- Transcribe: Live caption audio in its original language.
+(Speech to Text)
-- Translate: Create English only subtitles for the audio
+- Translate: Create English only subtitles for audio.
+(Speech to Text + Translate)

 ### Model